 129 FEDERAL RULES OF CIVIL PROCEDURE

 Form 70.
 Ju dgment on a Jury Verdict.

 (Caption - See Form 1.)

-This action was tried by a jury with Judge presiding, and the jury has rendered
+This action was tried by a jury with Judge presiding, and the jury has rendered a verdict.

-It is o rdered that:
+It is ordered that:

-[the plaintiff name recover from the defendant name the amount of \$ with interes at the rate of%, along with costs.]
+[the plaintiff name recover from the defendant name the amount of \$ with interest at the rate of, along with costs.]

 [the plaintiff recover nothing, the action be dismissed on the merits, and the defendant name recover costs from the plaintiff name .]

 Date Clerk of Court

 Form 71.
 Judgment by the Court without a Jury.

 (Caption - See Form 1.)

-This action was tried by Judge without a jury and the following decision was reached: It is ordered that [the plaintiff name recover from the defendant name the amount of \$ Date Clerk of Court www.federalrulesofcivilprocedure.org
+This action was tried by Judge without a jury and the following decision was reached:

+It is ordered that [the plaintiff name recover from the defendant name the amount of \$, with prejudgment interest at the rate of %, postjudgment interest at the rate of %, along with costs.] [the plaintiff recover nothing, the action be dismissed on the merits, and the defendant name recover costs from the plaintiff name.]

+Date

+Clerk of Court